doratteam/mandal-art-generator/README.md

 - To begin, you should fill in your most important goal in the middle grid. (i.e.To become the best hacker in town)

-- Then think about 8 things you need to do to achieve this goal.
+- Then think about 8 things you need to do to achieve this goal. (i.e. Study JavaScript, Master computer architecture, Learn how to code C like a boss, etc.)

 - Click "Continue", and it will take you through the 8 things you need to do to achieve that goal.
 Now think about 8 different ways you might achieve each of them.